Siege of Aleppo | Pictures | Reuters

 People walk on the rubble of damaged buildings at a site hit overnight by an air strike in the rebel-held area of Seif al-Dawla neighborhood of Aleppo.
 REUTERS/Abdalrhman Ismail

-A man walks on the rubble of damaged buildings after an airstrike on the rebel-held al-Qaterji neighborhood of Aleppo, Syria.
+A damaged field hospital room is seen after airstrikes in a rebel held area in Aleppo, Syria.
 REUTERS/Abdalrhman Ismail

-Children play with water from a burst water pipe at a site hit yesterday by an air strike in Aleppo's rebel-controlled al-Mashad neighborhood, Syria.
+Children play with water from a burst water pipe at a site hit yesterday by an air strike in Aleppo's rebel-controlled al-Mashad neighbourhood, Syria.
 REUTERS/Abdalrhman Ismail

-One of the warning leaflets dropped by the Syrian army is seen in the rebel-held Tariq al-Bab neighborhood of Aleppo, Syria.
-The leaflet reads (top) "This is your destiny!!!" and (bottom L) " who is next" as it depicts pictures of killed rebel...more

 People look at the sky fearing an airstrike in the rebel-held al-Myassar neighborhood of Aleppo, Syria.
 REUTERS/Abdalrhman Ismail